erkmustech/aws-bootcamp-cruddur-2023/journal/week03.md

-# Week 3 — Decentralized Authentication
+# Week 3 — Decentralized Authentication - (AWS Cognito)
+Decentralized identity solutions are used for identity management and verification.
+We use AWS congnito for decentralized authentication today.

 ## Install AWS Amplify